alhashimilab/DNA-conformational-fingerprinting/README.md

 A folder containing Matlab in-house functions necessary for running scripts and analyzing data.
 Add this folder to the Matlab path using the command: addpath('pathname');

 2. NMR Spectra
 2.1.
-Process 1D NMR spectra using NMRPipe (Version 10.6 Revision 2020.007.13.34) and convert spectra to txt format (.txt).
+Process 1D NMR spectra using NMRPipe (Version 10.6 Revision 2020.007.13.34 / Version 11.5 Revision 2023.105.21.31) and convert spectra to txt format (.txt).
 2.2.
 Spectra .txt files are saved in NMR-Spectra/1D-1H-imino-spectra and NMR-Spectra/1D-19F-spectra 2.3.
-Use figures_all_revised.m to load the .txt files and plot 1D spectra 2.4.
-Process 2D NMR spectra (NOESY, HSQC) using NMRPipe (Version 10.6 Revision 2020.007.13.34) and convert spectrum to SPARKY format (.ucsf).
+Use figures_all_final.m to load the .txt files and plot 1D spectra 2.4.
+Process 2D NMR spectra (NOESY, HSQC) using NMRPipe (Version 10.6 Revision 2020.007.13.34 / Version 11.5 Revision 2023.105.21.31) and convert spectrum to SPARKY format (.ucsf).
 2.5.
-2D spectra are available upon request.
+2D spectra are available on Zenodo, DOI: 10.5281/zenodo.17504625.
 Open ucsf files using SPARKY software.
 Use SPARKY to create figure of overlayed spectra.
 2.6.
-Peak the peaks and save the peak lists in the folder CSPs (CSPs/GTA-peak-lists; CSPs/ATT-peak-lists; CSPs/CTG-peak-lists; CSPs/TTG-peak-lists).
+Pick the peaks and save the peak lists in the folder CSPs (CSPs/GTA-peak-lists; CSPs/ATT-peak-lists; CSPs/CTG-peak-lists; CSPs/TTG-peak-lists).
 2.7.
-Use CSPs/csps_GTA_vs_WB; CSPs/csps_ATT_vs_WB; CSPs/csps_CTG_vs_WB; CSPs/csps_TTG_vs_WB to read the peak lists and save .mat files with the chemical shift differences (CSPs).
+Use CSPs/csps_GTA_vs_WB.m; CSPs/csps_ATT_vs_WB.m; CSPs/csps_CTG_vs_WB.m; CSPs/csps_TTG_vs_WB.m to read the peak lists and save .mat files with the chemical shift differences (CSPs).

 3. Populations-and-Chemical-Shifts
 3.1.
-Extract chemical shifts from the 1D spectra using NMRPipe (Version 10.6 Revision 2020.007.13.34).
+Extract chemical shifts from the 1D spectra using NMRPipe (Version 10.6 Revision 2020.007.13.34 / Version 11.5 Revision 2023.105.21.31).
 Chemical shifts are saved in Populations-and-Chemical-Shifts.19F-and-1H-Chemical-Shifts.xlsx
 3.2.
-Use figures_all_revised.m to load the 1D 19F spectra .txt files, fit the peak shapes to Lorentzian functions, and extract the GT anion populations.
-Populations are saved in Populations-and-Chemical-Shifts/Anion_populations_19F_1C_all_pHs.xlsx
+Use figures_all_final.m to load the 1D 19F spectra .txt files, fit the peak shapes to Lorentzian functions, and extract the GT anion populations.
+Populations are saved in Populations-and-Chemical-Shifts/Anion_populations_19F_1C_all_pHs_revised.xlsx
 3.3.
 Also included is a list of unique permutations of parent and destination sequences for additivity calculations taken from Manghrani et al (DOI: 10.1021/acs.biochem.4c00820)
 3.4.
 Chemical shift additivity (as well as pKa additivity) can be calculated using figures_all_revised.m.